yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 Notice that a polyhedron's faces must be simple connected (any two vertices must be connected by an edge), so the correct cube with a hole needs a few extra lines.

-You can see that by continuously deforming a cube, to tetrahedron, [Octahedron](https://en.wikipedia.org/wiki/Octahedron), [Dodecahedron](https://en.wikipedia.org/wiki/Dodecahedron), [Icosahedron](https://en.wikipedia.org/wiki/Icosahedron), you end up with the same number.
+You can see that by continuously deforming a cube, to a tetrahedron, [Octahedron](https://en.wikipedia.org/wiki/Octahedron), [Dodecahedron](https://en.wikipedia.org/wiki/Dodecahedron), [Icosahedron](https://en.wikipedia.org/wiki/Icosahedron), you end up with the same number.
 Once you poke a hole on the polyhedron, the number changes immediately.
-You can keep deformingly continuously until the next hole, the number will remain unchanged.
+You can keep deforming continuously until the next hole, the number will remain unchanged.
 This is the very definition of a **topological invariant**.

 Any quantity We say that this number characterizes the space, hence the name.

 ## Insights of the Counterexample

-Why is a cube with a hole different with other polyhedrons and how can we characterize it without using Euler Characteristic?
+Why is a cube with a hole different from other polyhedrons and how can we characterize it without using Euler Characteristic?

 One way to see it is that it has a hole in it.
 But a hole is a concept from daily life, which a typical mathematician might ask unhumorously for clarification.
-One way to see it is that there exist some loops, as is shown below, that will not cut the **surface** of this polyhedron in to halves.
-This partly explain the motivation of defining chains and boundaries later.
+One way to see it is that there exist some loops, as is shown below, that will not cut the **surface** of this polyhedron into halves.
+This partly explains the motivation of defining chains and boundaries later.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CutCubeWithHole.png" width="60%">

 # Triangulation

-Homology, however, is just a natural way of defining Euler characteristics on topological spaces.
+Homology, however, is just a natural way of defining Euler characteristics in topological spaces.
 On a side note, it's not the only topological invariant as a "hole-indicator".
 The fundamental group and higher homotopy groups will also help to define "holes" on a manifold.
 This section follows closely [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)].

 ## Triangulation of Objects

 Triangulation is again no stranger for anyone who ever took part in [IYPT](http://iypt.org)(International Young Physicists' Tournament), [CUPT](http://adsabs.harvard.edu/abs/2013APS..MARF38013L)(China Undergraduate Physics Tournament), or any PTs, and had some experience with [COMSOL Multiphysics® software](https://www.comsol.com/comsol-multiphysics).
-The following is a triangulation, or a "meshing" as is called in the software, of a spring (from [Nishant Nath](https://nishantnath.wordpress.com/2012/06/21/comsol-tutorials-meshing/)).
+The following is a triangulation or a "meshing" as is called in the software, of a spring (from [Nishant Nath](https://nishantnath.wordpress.com/2012/06/21/comsol-tutorials-meshing/)).

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/COMSOL(R)mesh.png" width="80%">